Best & Worst Porsche Cayenne Years

 The 2011 Porsche Cayenne

 The second-gen Cayenne, running from 2011 to 2018, aimed to build on its predecessor’s success.
-It was all about blending style, performance, and opulence into one polished package.
+It was all about blending style, performance, and luxury into one refined package.

 Here’s the scoop: the 2015-2018 models are your top picks.
 These are the most dependable years of the second-gen Cayenne.
 But watch out for 2011 and 2012 – they’re the troublemakers you’ll want to avoid.